Ju-Yeon/cpp-lru-cache/README.md

 cpp-lru-cache
 =============

+Fork a simple LRU cache for c++ from  [링크] (https://github.com/lamerman/cpp-lru-cache) and extend with new function that add set-associative mapping function.

 Simple and reliable LRU (Least Recently Used) cache for c++ based on hashmap and linkedlist.
 The library is header only, simple test and example are included.
 It includes standard components and very little own logics that guarantees reliability.